Average reading time = 12 minutes

 If you are finding your workload is too much, ask yourself is it because you are spending too much time on each thing trying to “perfect” it?

-No BS tip 7: Speak with your boss
+Tip 7: Speak to your boss

 To stop this vicious cycle, you got to speak to them openly.